 A.1.3 Evaluation of water flow control

 For the calculation of the surface runoff, the so-called "Kennessey" method (Kennessey, 1930) was used.
-Through this method, it is possible to classify a catchment basin on the basis of the physiographic and climatic data.
-Using this approach, it is possible to calculate the average yearly runoff coefficient CK_i of the studied area by analysing three parameters:
+Through this method, it is possible to classify a catch-

 Table A.11.
 Fuzzy functions for the naturalistic value